KKGO-FM

-KKGO-FM (105.1 MHz, "Go Country 105") is a commercial radio station licensed to Los Angeles, California.
+KKGO-FM (105.1 FM, "Go Country 105") is a commercial radio station licensed to Los Angeles, California, United States.
 It is owned by Mount Wilson FM Broadcasters and airs a country music format.
 The studios are on Cotner Avenue at Ohio Avenue in Los Angeles' Westwood neighborhood, while the transmitter is atop Mount Wilson.
 Besides a standard analog transmission, KKGO-FM broadcasts four HD Radio channels and is available online.

 KKGO-FM is notable in being the lone remaining full-power commercial FM signal licensed to Los Angeles that is still independently owned and operated.

 History

 Jazz (1959–1989)

 Saul Levine launched the station at 105.1 FM in February 1959 as KBCA, one of the first FM stations to broadcast from Mount Wilson.
 In 1979, the station changed its call sign to KKGO.
 This was prompted by a court challenge from KABC, according to one local podcaster.
 In 1988 the call sign was modified to KKGO-FM.
 The format was aired until 1989.